SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 The add-on is aware of the version of Blender it is running on, and will create the template materials accordingly.

-* Blender 3.0 has introduced changes that required catering to those in the add-on, hence this last release.
+* Blender 3.0 has introduced changes that required catering to those in the add-on, hence this latest release.

 * There is no problem opening Blender 2.9x projects in Blender 3.0: everything works OK.